mohasinac/WEB-React-GraphQL-Event-Manager/README.md

 # Usage
 Branches are present for when i found it too overwhelming to understand the concept and needed a separate section for it to address.

+###Important Steps and packages can be found inside the Steps.txt file

 Install all dependencies
 ```sh
 npm install